Exploring Burgundy, France

-Emerging for breakfast on our first morning, we were greeted with a spread of fresh fruit and cheeses, fresh locally baked croissants, our choice of cooked eggs and a selection of Simone’s mouthwatering tarts and pastries, which were available with tea and coffee all day.
+Emerging f on our first morning, we were greeted with an amazing breakfast spread.
+Fresh fruit and cheeses, fresh locally baked croissants, our choice of cooked eggs and a selection of Simone’s mouthwatering tarts and pastries.
+These were available with tea and coffee all day.

 Table d’host at Ame de la Terre